 Especially if you are using any 3rd-party add-ons.

-In Conclusion, React Native is a great framework for everything simple and fast – like app with lists, lotteries etc, anything more complex than that will, most certainly, require more resources.
-BUT the rate at which the React community is growing, everything that is holding this framework down feels would change soon.
+In Conclusion, React Native is a great framework for everything simple and fast – like apps with lists, lotteries etc, anything more complex than that will, most certainly, require more resources.
+BUT the rate at which the React community is growing, everything that could be holding this framework down, has high chances of changing.
 Especially as the component collection grows, it is highly likely that more advanced functionality will be introduced and catered to.

 Quite recently, Facebook’s license agreement changed from a BSD Patents License to an MIT License, opening roads to a more wider adoption of React Native.
 This very factor was, at a point one of the cons of using React Native.